Syzygianinfern0/UT-Austin-Web-Automation-Tools/README.md

-# UT-2FA-Web-Automation
+# UT-Austin-Web-Automation-Tools

-It is not directly possible to perform any webscraping/automation on UT Direct websites since there is a Duo 2FA login system.
+It is NOT trivial to perform any webscraping/automation on UT Direct websites since there is a Duo 2FA login system.
 This is a workaround to automate the login process.
 This is done by just saving chrome local storage and cookies to a local folder and then using that to login to the website in further attempts.

 ## Setup